 All the cars are placed where children can walk up as close as they like.

-No climbing allowed.
+However, climbing isn’t allowed.

-As we make our way down “Route 66” there are several things to see.
+As we make our way down Route 66, the center of the hotel area, there is plenty to see.

 The landscaping adds a nice touch to the look and feel of the area.

 We run into beloved Doc Hudson along the way.